rcreator822/GamerHub/README.md

 ## Description

-Gamer Hub is a unblocked game and proxy site made by learning web coders.
+Gamer Hub is a unblocked game site made by learning web coders.
 Contribute by raising a issue or creating a pull request.
 We're open to suggestions!

 If you fork this repository, please give it a star and ensure there is a page on your website giving credit/attribution to the creator.